Tableau Functions (by Category)

 USERATTRIBUTE

-Note: Before you use this function, see For embedding workflows in Tableau Cloud only.
+Note: Before using this function, see For embedding workflows in Tableau Cloud and Tableau Server only.
 For more information, see Authentication and Embedded Views(Link opens in a new window) in the Embedding API v3.

 USERATTRIBUTEINCLUDES

-Note: Before you use this function, see For embedding workflows in Tableau Cloud only.
+Note: Before using this function, see For embedding workflows in Tableau Cloud and Tableau Server only.
 For more information, see Authentication and Embedded Views(Link opens in a new window) in the Embedding API v3.

 Returns |